LenShustek/loom/README.txt

 eLoom: an automation system for the Glimakra "Julia" floor loom

 Tying up a loom with treadles and lamms is complicated, and so is the weaving.
-I have replaced all the treadles and lamms in our Glimakra "Julia" countermarche floor loom with stepper motors that independently operate up to 8 shafts.
+So I have replaced all the treadles and lamms in our Glimakra "Julia" countermarche floor loom with stepper motors that independently operate up to 8 shafts.
 That not only makes setup and weaving easier, but it also allows patterns that would otherwise not be possible.

+The tie-ups and treadle sequences for up to 16 simulated treadles are graphically configured on a small screen.
+You then weave by throwing the shuttle and just pushing the single foot pedeal to get the next configuration of the shafts.
+The warping, though, must still be done manually!

+For a one-minute video of it in action, see https://www.youtube.com/watch?v=ygZEDzQJMSk

 The hardware added to the loom consists of:
  - up to 8 stepper motors, 23HS22-1504S, NEMA 23, 5.4V, 1.5A, 164 oz-in holding torque